DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-18-iterating-the-services-design.md

 ### Showing the URN for all provider types

 We updated the provider details form and associated summary lists to show the unique reference number (URN) field for all provider types, not just schools.
-This ensures consistency and allows users to enter or verify URNs where relevant.
+This change ensures consistency and enables users to enter or verify URNs as needed.

 ![Screenshot showing the provider list item](providers--list-item.png "Screenshot showing the provider list item")